Texas AG Ken Paxton reaches deal to end securities fraud charges after 9 years

 The resolution of the securities fraud case furthers a dramatic reversal of political fortune for Paxton, who just a year ago appeared imperiled by both the criminal case and the threat of being removed from office after his top aides reported him to the FBI.

 But Paxton has emerged emboldened.
 He waged war against dozens of GOP lawmakers who were part of the 2023 effort to impeach him, with his biggest target being state House Speaker Dade Phelan, who was forced into a May 28 runoff.
-Paxton's revenge campaign also included helping defeat three Republican judges on the state Court of Criminal Appeals because they were part of a majority that stripped his office of the power to prosecute election fraud without permission from local district attorneys.
-He has not ruled out a primary challenge to Republican Sen. John Cornyn in 2026.
+He has also not ruled out a primary challenge to Republican Sen. John Cornyn in 2026.

 Paxton still faces legal troubles, however.
-A federal investigation has been probing some of the same charges presented in his impeachment.

-He is also fighting efforts by former top aides to make him testify in a whistleblower civil lawsuit that also includes allegations central to the impeachment.
+A federal investigation has been probing some of the same charges presented in his impeachment and former aides who reported Paxton to the FBI are trying to make him testify in a whistleblower civil lawsuit.

 The securities fraud case has hung over Paxton nearly his entire time in statewide office.
-Yet Paxton, 61, has shown remarkable political resilience, maintaining and growing strong support among GOP activists on the state and national level, including from former President Donald Trump.
+Yet Paxton, 61, has shown political resilience time and again, winning over conservative activists, and importantly within the GOP, former President Donald Trump.

 Paxton was also charged in a federal civil complaint filed by the U.S. Securities and Exchange Commission over his work with Servergy.
 But a federal judge in March 2017 dismissed the complaint against Paxton.
 The person who recruited Paxton to work with Servergy, ex-company CEO William Mapp, was found liable by a jury for misleading investors and ordered to pay a civil penalty of $22,500.
 Mapp lost his job with Servergy and later had to work as an Uber driver to make ends meet, according to court documents.